-Each secondary course is assessed on 4 academic targets, 2 behavior targets, and 1 commitment target.
+Each secondary course is assessed on a minimum of 4 academic targets, 2 character targets (HUSKIES), and 1 commitment target.

 The academic targets represent what students are required to achieve proficiency in to pass a course.
-The language and content of academic targets are informed by approved curriculum standards for the course (for example Common Core)
+The language and content of academic targets are informed by approved curriculum standards for the course (for example Common Core) - see page 14 in the HIS Community Handbook

 The character targets are chosen by the teacher from the 28 HUSKIES standards of HIS.
-Note these targets are often academic in nature as well.